ziye2chen/AutoLEAN/README_AutoLEAN.md

 ### Pipeline Overview

-1. **Solution Division**: Uses Gemini 2.5 Pro to break down the mathematical solution into logical parts
+1. **Solution Division**: Uses Gemini to break down the mathematical solution into logical parts
-2. **Library Dependency Resolution**: Uses Gemini 2.5 Pro to identify and validate required Mathlib4 imports
+2. **Library Dependency Resolution**: Uses Gemini to identify and validate required Mathlib4 imports
-3. **Incremental Code Generation**: Uses DeepSeek Prover v2 to generate Lean4 code for each part sequentially
+3. **Incremental Code Generation**: Uses Gemini to generate Lean4 code for each part sequentially
 4. **Error Detection**: Runs the Lean4 code and captures any compilation errors
-5. **Iterative Refinement**: Uses DeepSeek Prover v2 to fix errors and improve the code
+5. **Iterative Refinement**: Uses Gemini to fix errors and improve the code
 6. **Final Validation**: Ensures the complete code compiles successfully

 ### Detailed Process